Blog/Ending Dependency on Google Ads: The CFO Guide to Organic Lead Generation/Why Google Ads Conversion Rates Are Dropping in 2026 | BizAI

 4. User Ad Blindness Is at an All-Time High

 Decades of bombardment have trained users to ignore ads.
-The rise of ad-free search experiences (like ChatGPT, Perplexity) and ad-blocker usage (now over 30% of desktop users) means your target audience is actively avoiding your ads.
+The rise of ad-free search experiences (like ChatGPT, Perplexity) and ad-blocker usage (now over 30% of desktop users according to Statista) means your target audience is actively avoiding your ads.
 They're not clicking.
 They're going to AI assistants or organic results.

 💡